-- (2) The location, depths, and characteristics of existing and former engineered structures, subsurface infrastructure, tanks, and containers, from which or through which the suspected contaminants may have been released, transported, or may impact a sensitive receptor; - (3) Historical and current land uses and activities for the site and immediate surrounding area; - (4) Sources and contaminants; - (A) Identify all potential hazardous materials and all potential and actual sources of a release; - (B) Identify, to the extent possible, the release date(s), location(s) known volume(s), and any prior remedial actions; - (C) Identify all hazardous material phases; (e.g. NAPL, sorbed to matrix, dissolved in groundwater or soil moisture, and in vapors in the vadose zone); - (D) Identify all hazardous material physical properties and the likely behavior (mobility, solubility, volatility, physical state, and persistence) of each chemical within environmental media; - (E) If known, an estimate of the amount of hazardous material mass on the site; and - (F) If known, an estimate of the volumeamount of contaminated soil. - (5) Identify the environmental media that is affected or threatened from the release. - (6) Geology.
+- (2) The location, depths, and characteristics of existing and former engineered structures, subsurface infrastructure, tanks, and containers, from which or through which the suspected contaminants may have been released, transported, or may impact a sensitive receptor; - (3) Historical and current land uses and activities for the site and immediate surrounding area; - (4) Sources and contaminants; - (A) Identify all potential hazardous materials and all potential and actual sources of a release; - (B) Identify, to the extent possible, the release date(s), location(s) known volume(s), and any prior remedial actions; - (C) Identify all hazardous material phases; - (D) Identify all hazardous material physical properties and the likely behavior (mobility, solubility, volatility, physical state, and persistence) of each chemical within environmental media; - (E) If known, an estimate of the amount of hazardous material mass on the site; and - (F) If known, an estimate of the volume of contaminated soil. - (5) Identify the environmental media that is affected or threatened from the release. - (6) Geology.
 A brief description of regional and site-specific soils and bedrock.
 Boring logs, well logs and groundwater confining layers shall be included, if available and not been previously submitted to the Secretary.
-If applicable, values for soil bulk density, porosity, fraction organic content, pH2 and reduction-oxidation potential, shall be included.
+If applicable, values for soil bulk density, porosity, fraction organic content, pH, and reduction-oxidation potential, shall be included.
 If available include geologic maps, fracture trace maps, geophysical data, and cross sections; - (7) Hydrogeology.
 Describe regional and site-specific hydrogeology, horizontal and vertical groundwater flow gradients and direction, and an assessment of the potential for preferential pathways and multiple aquifers.
 If available, hydraulic conductivity, transmissivity, and other parameters shall be included; - (8) Contaminant fate and transport.
-Describe the hazardous material distribution, transport mechanisms (leaching, volatilization, etc), and, migration pathways in all impacted and potentially impacted media., the amount of migration occurring, Describe the predicted migration of the contamination over time, and if available, the adsorption, desorption, absorption, and retardation of the hazardous material, and naturally occurring degradation processes.
-If historical groundwater quality data have been collected, estimate the duration of groundwater contamination to determine timeframe when if groundwater enforcement standards will be met at compliance points. reclassification is warranted per the Groundwater Protection Rule and Strategy;
+Describe the hazardous material distribution, transport mechanisms (leaching, volatilization, etc.), and migration pathways in all impacted and potentially impacted media., Describe the predicted migration of the contamination over time, and if available, the adsorption, desorption, absorption, and retardation of the hazardous material, and naturally occurring degradation processes.

+If historical groundwater quality data has been collected, estimate the timeframe when groundwater enforcement standards will be met at compliance points.